DBS Retention Report

 Vermont One year unless parent requests otherwise -20 °C

 South Carolina Specimens are stored for approximately 12 months.
 After that time they are destroyed in a scientifically acceptable manner.
-Specimens from infants diagnosed with a condition identified through screening may be stored for a longer period of time Stored specimens are kept in a freezer
+Specimens from infants diagnosed with a condition identified through screening may be stored for a longer period of time Stored specimens are kept in a -20 degree C freezer

 Michigan Up to 100 years Room temperature until December 2008.
 January 2009 thru September 2010 stored at -20C within 90 days.
 After October 2010 stored at -20C within 14 days of testing.